vishwas-narayan/Industrial-data-analytics/README.md

-# Industrial-data-analytics
+# Detect Product Faults with a Smart Quality System at Kruse GmbH - Industrial Data Analytics

-## Kruse GmbH: Detect Product Faults with a Smart Quality System
+### Problem Statement:
 Kruse GmbH is struggling with increasing quality problems and inefficiencies in maintenance in production of their highest-selling product, the washing machine.The front panels are particularly affected by the quality problems.
 Embossing with subsequent printing by a stamp results in a reject rate of 5-10%.
 Another problem is the frequent stoppage of the conveyor belts.
 This has resulted in a very expensive regular replacement of the bearings.

 ### Task: